CN-UPB/DeepCoMP/README.md

 * The current version on `master` and `dev` do not support `stable_baselines` anymore.

 ## Things to Evaluate

-TODO: load the best checkpoint in terms of sum utility not necessarily reward (in case of Multi PPO)?

 * Impact of num UEs (fixed or varying within an episode)
 * Distance between BS (density)